cadet/CadetHD-chromoo/README.md

 - [CRIT] Corner plots,
 - [DONE] each var vs score,
     - Make sure parameters aren't ineffective
-- [CRIT] Store the best simulations of the last generation
+- [DONE] Store the best simulations of the last generation
+- [DONE] Check if I need to use MCMC to speed things up: No. It's used in CADET-Match for the error estimator
+- [DONE] Look at pymoo.Callback
+- [DONE] There's probably a neater way to reconcile using `cache`  and `ChromooCallback`
 - [TASK] Look into parameter transforms: 0->1 at inlet
 - [TASK] Run plots in subprocess, look at how to create multiple plots safely (HD subplotting?)
 - [TASK] Implement match_solution_times config setting
 - [TASK] Move to numpy arrays
 - [TASK] Allow elements of vectors as parameters: flowrate in connections matrix.
 - [TASK] Implement gradient search after GA
-- [DONE] Check if I need to use MCMC to speed things up: No. It's used in CADET-Match for the error estimator
 - [TASK] look at pareto front
 - [TASK] CMAES optimizer: single objective
 - [TASK] Use geometric mean for combining multiple objectives in to single objective